DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-displays.rst

 To connect the Display to the CS, you will need 4 male to female jumper wires:

 #.
 Connect a wire from +5V on the Motor Shield or WiFi Board to Vcc on the backpack
 #.
-Connect a wire from Gnd on the CS to Gnd on the backpack
+Connect a wire from Gnd on the Command Station to Gnd on the backpack
 #.
 Connect SDA on the Arduino (pin 20 on the Mega, pin 16 on the Uno) to SDA on the backpack
 #.
 Connect SCL on the Arduino (pin 21 on the Mega, pin 17 on the Uno) to SCL on the backpack